• Home

 Toxicity Warnings

-All scientific publications since the 1980’s related to the following Fluoroquinolone side effects have been largely ignored by the authorities: DNA damage; mitochondrial damage; accumulation of Fluoroquinolones in cells; nervous system damage; psychiatric disorders; reproductive defects; chromosomal abnormality, collagen destruction; aneurysms; HIF degradation; multi organ failure due to UGT, SULT and MRP 2 mutations; cytotoxicity; genotoxicity; diabetes; muscle atrophy; P450/CYP 2E1 dysfunction.
+All scientific publications since the 1980’s related to the following fluoroquinolone adverse effects have been largely ignored by the authorities: DNA damage; mitochondrial damage; accumulation of fluoroquinolones in cells; nervous system damage; psychiatric disorders; reproductive issues; chromosomal abnormality, collagen destruction; aneurysms; HIF degradation; multi organ failure due to UGT, SULT and MRP 2 mutations; cytotoxicity; genotoxicity; diabetes; muscle atrophy; cytochrome P450/CYP 2E1 dysfunction.

 …"I have been following these medications for 16 years and have evaluated in person or by telephone consultation more than 300-400 people injured by Fluoroquinolone’s.
 In 2001, I published an article, “Peripheral Neuropathy with Fluoroquinolone Antibiotics”, in the peer reviewed journal Annals of Pharmacotherapy.
 This article described 45 cases of severe neurological symptoms such as tingling, numbness, burning pain, twitching, and/or weakness.
 Moreover, 93% of the subjects manifested symptoms in other injuries to other vital systems: agitation, impaired cognitive function, intractable insomnia, hallucinations, psychosis, acute manic episode, joint or muscle pain, or tendon rupture.
 In many cases, toxicities also involved the cardiovascular and gastrointestinal systems, skin, and sight or hearing.
 Overall, ninety percent of my subjects experienced toxicity to multiple body systems.
 Hence my coining the term Fluoroquinolone Toxicity Syndrome…"